High Tech F-35 Unveiled at MCAS Miramar

 “There’s never been an aircraft that we’ve ever fielded that did not go through tests and have some hurdles to get over as it was coming into production, that did not have cost challenges as it came to production,” said Major General Imes.

-The commanding officer at MCAS Miramar also addressed noise concerns by residents.
-He said the F-35 is one to three decibels louder on takeoff compared to the F/A 18.
-But the new jet is quieter during flight and on takeoff.
+MCAS Miramar Commanding Officer Col. Charles Dockery addressed noise concerns raised by residents near the base.
+He said the F-35 is 1 to 3 decibels louder on takeoff compared to the F/A 18, but the new jet is quieter during flight and on landing.

 There are three models of the F-35.
 Miramar will be home base for the F-35C, a carrier version of the aircraft with a larger wingspan.

 The Black Knight squadron will inherit the incoming F-35C's.
-The squadron leader says flying the jet is comparable to the F/A 18, but how a pilot interfaces with the plan is significantly different.
+The squadron leader said flying the jet is comparable to the F/A 18, but how a pilot interfaces with the plane is significantly different.

 “There’s a big glass display, touch screen, lots of information gathered from lots of different sensors, different airplanes, different platforms, fused together and provided to the pilot in one simple, easy to understand picture for situational awareness.
 So as a pilot, in that F-35, you know what’s going on out there, and it’s fantastic,” Col. Cedar Hinton said.